StrawChannel95/Fear-of-the-Wanderer/README.md

 # Credits

 - All the mod authors whose mods made this modlist possible.
-- JanuarySnow, TDarkShadow and all the other Wabbajack staff for helping us on this eternal one-way ticket.
+- JanuarySnow, TDarkShadow, and all the other Wabbajack staff for helping us on this eternal one-way ticket.
 - reyqune for having a sense of humor.
 - Kamchatka for answering my many questions.
 - Halgari for being the saint who made Wabbajack.